Jaswanthkrish1/inventary/README.md

 ## Ready to deploy?

 Just run `nx build demoapp` to build the application.
 The build artifacts will be stored in the `dist/` directory, ready to be deployed.
+## firebase setup
+  # Command to add firebase
+    ```
+       1  ` npm install -g firebase-tools ` or ` yarn  install -g firebase-tools `, based on package manager
+       2  ` firebase login `
+       3  ` firebase init `
+       4  ` firebase deploy `
+    ```
+     If you using firebase for deploy static website or realtime website, you should need to be follow this step. change the output path of application which you wanted to build  [`"outputPath": ".firebase/dist/apps/arabic-mandi"`] for web write ` yarn build arabic-mandi` it will create build file under the firebase.

+     In the same way change the output putpath of api as well.

 ## Set up CI!

 Nx comes with local caching already built-in (check your `nx.json`).
 On CI you might want to go a step further.